 1. Real Estate Photographer

-Given the fact real estate commissions can be sizeable, realtors who sell higher end homes usually designate a marketing budget to each home and often includes paying a professional photographer.
+Given the fact real estate commissions can be sizeable, realtors who sell higher-end homes usually designate a marketing budget for each home which often includes paying a professional photographer.

-You do not need a license but you do need to know how to take great photos and then edit then so that the house looks amazing (inside and out).
-You also need to invest in top-of-the-line equipment, especially good lighting kits, filters and photo editing software.
+You do not need a license but you do need to know how to take great photos and then edit them so that the house looks amazing (inside and out).
+You also need to invest in top-of-the-line equipment, especially good lighting kits, filters, and photo editing software.

 How much do real estate photographers make?

 They charge in different ways.
 It could be a flat rate.
 Rates may increase for twilight shoots.
 Pricing may be by square footage.

 This site gives a great breakdown and depending on which state you live in, you can make $100 to $500 per shoot.

 2. Home Stager